realmistic/ml-workshop-february-2025/README.md

 This project supports using SQLite Cloud for database storage, which helps avoid inflating the repository with database updates.
 By default, the project uses a local SQLite database file, but you can switch to SQLite Cloud:

+> **Note:** The models have been optimized for SQLite Cloud compatibility.
+This includes proper query formatting and data type conversions to ensure seamless read/write operations with the cloud database.

 1. Create a SQLite Cloud account at [sqlitecloud.io](https://sqlitecloud.io)
 2. Create a new database in your SQLite Cloud dashboard
 3. Get your SQLite Cloud connection URL in the format: `sqlitecloud://username:password@hostname:port/database?apikey=your-api-key`